deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> This table lists all the datasets employed in MEDINST, showing the task, train, dev, and test set sizes for each.
+> The table presents the datasets used in MEDINST, categorized by task (e.g., NER, QA, RE), and shows the number of training, development, and test samples for each dataset.

 {{< table-caption >}}